serpapi/awesome-seo-tools/README.md

 # Awesome SEO tools

-Curated list of awesome SEO (Search Engine Optimization) tools to help improve your website's ranking and visibility on search engines.
+A curated list of awesome SEO (Search Engine Optimization) tools to help improve your website's ranking and visibility on search engines.

+> This repo is maintained by [SerpApi](https://serpapi.com?utm_source=awesome-seo-tools) team: "Scrape Google and other search engines from our fast, easy, and complete API."

 ## Contributing